Slow Living August "To-Do" list

 2. Enjoy the Last Long Days

-Dusk comes a little earlier, and while the days are still relatively long, make the most of the lingering Summer light.
+Dusk comes a little earlier and while the days are still relatively long, make the most of the lingering Summer light.
 Go for evening walks to enjoy the countryside in the golden hour when the light is soft and warm, casting long shadows over the landscape.
-These walks are perfect for reflecting on the beauty of nature and the transitions we get to witness.
-Notice the changes in the fields, the first hints of Autumn colours in the trees, and the cooler breezes that whisper that the new season is coming.
+These walks are perfect for reflecting on the bounty of nature and the transitions we get to witness.
+Notice the changes in the fields, the first hints of Autumn colours in the trees and the cooler breezes that signals that the new season is coming.

 3. Prepare for the Colder Months

-August is a month of anticipation—but not just passive waiting.
+August is a month of anticipation, but not just passive waiting.
 Begin to ready your home for the cooler months ahead.
-This can be decluttering, cleaning, and organising (I really need to do some serious bookshelf decluttering before the Autumn business in the shop begins...).
-Begin planning your Fall decorations, and start shopping around for the first touches of cosy decor like a lightweight blanket for the first slightly chilly evenings of the year and YR Studio's natural wax candles to light up in the evenings as we draw nearer and nearer to Autumn.
+This can be decluttering, cleaning and organising (I have so much to do in the new house before Autumn arrives...).
+Begin planning your Autumn decorations and start shopping around for the first touches of cosy decor like our cosy harvest-inspired and Autumnal candles to light up in the evenings as we draw nearer and nearer to Autumn.

 - Sunflowers (fresh or artificial)